 Old Frame to Functional Wall Art

 This was a fun and fairly easy project, and I got to work on this one with a great group of friends!
 My friend had a collection of old frames that she'd collected from thrift stores over the years and wanted to finally put them to good use.
 With a staple gun, wire cutters, and chicken wire, we ended up with rustic wall decor.
 One friend used their piece to hang family photos with clothes pins.
-Another
+Another friend used their chicken wire frame as part of a baby shower game.
+I needed a place to keep my jewelry, that was easily accessible and a pretty display.

 First, we all picked a frame that worked best for our goals.
 My frame has some rough edges so I gave it a good sanding before I started to avoid splinters.